 If you have haemorrhoids don't push on them, tell your treatment team, you'll be given medicine to help.

-Fatigue

-- See page 53 of this booklet.

-- Rest or nap when needed.

-- Take regular gentle exercise.
+Fatigue What might help See page 39 of this booklet.
+Rest or nap when needed.
+Take regular gentle exercise.
+What happens next?
+33

 Bone, joint or muscle aches and pains